(This page revised September 1, 2021)

 Titanium was, and still is, difficult to work.
-The T-1’s exotic construction was expensive; it is reported that each T-1 cost more than its retail price to manufacture.
+The T-1’s exotic construction was expensive; it is reported that each T-1 cost more than its wholesale price to manufacture.
 Parker retired the model after only about a year.
 But stainless steel had been used for pens since the appearance of steel nibs in the 1930s, and Parker had pioneered its use for body components in the 1940s with the Lustraloy cap of the “51” and, later, the brushed stainless body of the “51” Flighter.
 The concept of an integral nib continued to appeal to Parker’s designers, and in 1977 the company introduced the 50.
 In Europe, the company named the pen the Falcon.
 Collectors today frequently combine the designations and call it the Falcon 50:

 The Falcon 50 featured a variety of finishes and materials, including chrome-plated models as well as the gold-plated and Flighter versions shown above.
 What all Falcons have in common is a stainless steel gripping-section shell with an integral nib, shown to the right on a prototype featuring a brushed coppery-gold finish.
 The darker matte-finished trim area provides a good gripping surface for the user’s fingers , and it also gives the pen a rakish look.
 But, as so often happens, it is not an unmixed blessing.
 Capping and uncapping the pen wears a line around the section as the inner cap bears against the surface.
 Falcons with unworn sections are highly desirable as collection specimens.